zdravkov/kendo-docs/web/window/overview.md

 ## Using Kendo UI Window with a form

+This section applies only to cases when the Window is *not* using an `iframe`.

 By default, the Window widget is moved in the DOM and placed as a child of the `body` element after initialization.
-This facilitates positioning the widget on top of everything else, but may lead to undesired side effects if the Window is created from an element inside a form, as the moved form fields will not be submitted.
+In this way the widget is easily positioned on top of all other page content, but may lead to undesired side effects if the Window is created from an element inside a form, because the moved form fields will not be submitted.
 There are two ways to avoid this:

 1. the whole form including its opening and closing tags should be inside the element, from which the Window is created;
-1. if the Window is created from an element inside the form, then the [appendTo](/api/web/window#configuration-appendTo) property should be used, so that the Window is not moved outside the form;
+1. if some parts of the form should remain outside the Window, then the [appendTo](/api/web/window#configuration-appendTo) property should be used, so that the widget remains inside the form;

+When the Window contains a form, which is submitted via standard POST, the widget will be closed and the page will be reloaded.
-If form data is validated on the server, we recommend submitting via AJAX, so that the Window remains visible and any validation messages are displayed seamlessly.
+If this is not desired, then the form should be submitted via Ajax.
+This is recommended especially when the submitted data is validated on the server, because in such cases the Window should remain visible to display and validation messages that may be returned.

-The above remarks only apply to the case when the Window is *not* using an `iframe`.

 ## Destroying a Kendo UI Window